-While some of this is determined by the parenting plan, every decree is different, according to Kris Jenkins, University of Missouri Extension specialist.
+While some of this is determined by the parenting plan, every decree is different, according to Kris Jenkins, former University of Missouri Extension health specialist.
 Most will outline the visitation length, child support details and transportation responsibilities.
 Some parenting plans are not this specific and most can be adjusted by mutual agreement if it benefits your children.

 Flexibility is important.
 In order to decide whether children spend one long period or several short ones with the non-custodial parent, keep in mind the ages of the children, the length of time they can be gone and the other parent’s ability to care for them.
 Many children spend a month or six weeks with the non-custodial parent, while others spend longer, especially if the parent lives far away.
 Sometimes, especially as your children age, the plan doesn’t work or is very difficult to accommodate, so be prepared to renegotiate.

 - Children have a right to spend time with both parents.